 Expanding upon these ingredients and flavors, Lilac’s menu builds from the ground up.
 This year’s winter menu ranges from duck fat fingerling potatoes to octopus fritti, wild boar chop with cornbread dressing, roasted parsnip, and a maple mustard glaze to a vegetarian option: grilled zucchini naan with gruyere, ancho aioli, and micro salad.

-From-scratching cooking and “not cutting corners” are foundational for Engebretson.
+From-scratch cooking and “not cutting corners” are foundational for Engebretson.
 “The sense of accomplishment you get from seeing a project from beginning to end is a soulful experience,” he says.
 “I believe that to be true in those who do things like make pasta, as well as those who make things such as tables.”

 And Lilac’s staff makes pasta.
 Lots of it.
 Every day.
 They also butcher whole animals, grind beef, concoct salad dressings, craft ice creams, and bake bread—all this (and more) in a kitchen so tiny no casual observer could imagine such an enthusiastically artisan stream of activity pouring from it.